BioJulia/GenomicAnnotations.jl/README.md

 # GenomicAnnotations.jl

 ## Description
 GenomicAnnotations is a package for reading, modifying, and writing genomic annotations in the GenBank format.
-The aim is to provide a user-friendly

 ## Usage
 GenBank files are read with `readgbk(gbkfile)`. `readgbk(gbkfile)` returns a vector of `Chromosome`s, but since `example.gbk` only contains one we only need to store the first element.